jerrymjames/Getting-and-Cleaning-Data/README.md

 2. The Code does the downloading and un-zipping of the source data if it is not manually done.
 3. Load RStudio and set your working directory using setwd("YOURDIRECTORY")
 4. Load the R script using source("run_analysis.R")
+5. See the inline comments in the code for the functioning of the code
-5. Run the R scrit , you will see that Merged_Data.txt and Tidy_Mean_Data.txt .
+6. Run the R scrit , you will see that Merged_Data.txt and Tidy_Mean_Data.txt .

 Dependencies